ElliePHP/Routing/README.md

 ### Minimal Configuration

-For simple applications, you can skip configuration entirely:
+For simple applications, you can skip configuration:

 ```php
 // No configuration needed - uses sensible defaults